SaranyaSelvaraj1405/GSTBilling/README.md

 This application is currently designed and tested for Windows operating system only.
 Needs Java8 or above to function properly.
-This application has customized invoice templates and can be modified on request.
+This application has customized invoice templates and modifiaction of these template without appropriate code changes may cause the code to break.

 Feel free to use any part of the code base.